sebiwtt/flaskriver/docs/API/Interface.md

 ### train()

 The `train()` method will be linked to the /train endpoint.
-It does not receive any parameters, but gets its inputs in form of the JSON payload from the request.
-The method will then update all the metrics by comparing a predicted value with the actual value and then learn the given example.
+It does not receive any parameters but gets its inputs in form of the JSON payload from the request.
+The method will update all the metrics by comparing a predicted value with the actual value and then learn the given example.

 **Method parameters**